ttomody/php-client-sdk/README.md

 ## How to Build

-The generated code has dependencies over external libraries like UniRest.
+The Releans code has dependencies over external libraries like UniRest.
 These dependencies are defined in the ```composer.json``` file that comes with the SDK.
 To resolve these dependencies, we use the Composer package manager which requires PHP greater than 5.3.2 installed in your system.
 Visit [https://getcomposer.org/download/](https://getcomposer.org/download/) to download the installer file for Composer and run it in your system.
 Open command prompt and type ```composer --version```.
 This should display the current version of the Composer installed if the installation was successful.

-* Using command line, navigate to the directory containing the generated files (including ```composer.json```) for the SDK.
+* Using command line, navigate to the directory containing files (including ```composer.json```) for the SDK.
 * Run the command ```composer install```.
 This should install all the required dependencies and create the ```vendor``` directory in your project directory.

 ![Building SDK - Step 1](https://apidocs.io/illustration/php?step=installDependencies&workspaceFolder=Releans-PHP)